sourcegraph/about/content/blogposts/2022/openssl-307-vulnerabilities.md

 ### Upgrades

-The general advice for OpenSSL 3 users is to upgrade to OpenSSL 3.0.7 as soon as possible.
+The general advice is to upgrade to OpenSSL 3.0.7 as soon as possible.

-For users who are only using OpenSSL transitively as a dynamic dependency, this really means rebuilding container images and ensuring bare-metal servers are upgraded to the current version of OpenSSL.
+If you're only using OpenSSL transitively as a dynamic dependency, this really means rebuilding container images and ensuring bare-metal servers are upgraded to the current version of OpenSSL.

 ### Other mitigations